gzd2032/dsn_api/README.md

 ## Server Setup Basics

-This API will serve a list of DSN prefixes with its commercial prefix equivalent and associated locations.
+This API will serve a list of DSN prefixes in the EUCOM AOR with its commercial prefix equivalent and associated locations.

 ### Installing Dependencies